Celebrate #28DaysOfBlackGirlsInComics with New York Times bestselling speculative fiction author and comic book writer N. K. Jemisin.

 The New York Times has described Jemisin as “The most celebrated science fiction and fantasy writer of her generation.”

-Jemisin is also a counseling psychologist, an educator, she bikes and hikes, and blogs in a political/feminist/anti-racist lens.
+Jemisin is also a counseling psychologist and an educator, she bikes and hikes, and blogs through a political/feminist/anti-racist lens.
 Jemisin formerly wrote a Book Review sci-fi and fantasy column for The New Times titled “Otherworldly” for about three years.
 You can still find her reviews online.